sholly/openshift-java-demo/README.md

 Once we've verified the app works locally in Docker, it's time to run the app on openshift.

-Tag the image, and push it to Dockerhub or another image repository such as quay.io.
+Tag the image, and push it to quay.io or another image repository.
 This image will be used in later steps to deploy the application.

 ```
-docker tag openshift-java-demo:latest docker.io/sholly/openshift-java-demo:latest  && \
+docker tag openshift-java-demo:latest quay.io/sholly/openshift-java-demo:latest  && \
-     docker push docker.io/sholly/openshift-java-demo:latest`
+     docker push quay.io/sholly/openshift-java-demo:latest`
 ```